-Alan Gray Headteacher Dear Students and Parents/Carers,
+Alan Gray Headteacher

+Dear Students and Parents/Carers,

 Welcome to our new Year 9 into 10 options information booklet.
-The information in this booklet outlines the options process for 2023-2025.
+The information in this booklet outlines the options process for students starting Year 10 in September 2024.
 It combines an overview of our Key Stage 4 curriculum and details of the range of courses on offer to you at Sandringham with detailed step-by-step guidance and advice on the different factors to consider when making your options choices.